audioburst-labs/AudioburstPlayer-iOS/README.md

 let player = ABPlayer(appKey: "YOUR_APP_KEY", experienceId: "YOUR_EXPERIENCE_ID")
 ```

 ### Step 3.
-Start playing Audioburst content
+Loading Audioburst content
-You simply need to call a method to load Compact Player view and begin playing Audioburst content:
+You simply need to call one method to load Audioburst content and get compact player view controller.
+Depending on mode set in Audioburst Studio, you will get floating player or mini player view controller Recommended view container size is: height `100 points`, width: `full screen width` )

 ```swift
 player.load() { [weak self] result in
     if case let .success(viewController) = result {